wojciech-szyba/chmuroprojekt/README.md

 - Write clean, tested **backend services** with **Django**, **Flask**, or lightweight APIs, deployed via containers and serverless.
 - Implement automation scripts in pure Python.
 - Automate infrastructure and CI/CD with **IaC‑style patterns**, GitOps, and GitHub Actions.

+## How I collaborate

+I work best as a **hands‑on engineer embedded in your team**, either as:
+- A **long‑term freelance partner** for architecture and implementation, or
+- A **short‑term contractor** to unblock data/backend challenges and raise the bar for your team.

+If you need help with data infrastructure, pipeline modernization, or backend services, feel free to reach out via [email/wojciech.szyba@protonmail.com] or connect through [LinkedIn/https://www.linkedin.com/in/wojciech-szyba-669792162/].